 "Priscus, wake up.
 You've worried him enough as it is."

-The teen sluggishly followed Tom's words and blinked his eyes open.
-Lucius' arms around him tightened and the blonde man said:
+He sluggishly followed Tom's words and blinked his eyes open.
+Lucius' arms around him tightened and the blond man said:

 Priscus nodded and yawned.
 He sat up, the man following.
 Lucius stroke his hair and moved it aside to reveal a pale neck.
 Priscus looked at the man and said: